 Surprisingly, outside of the things that governments are warning people about (and scaring them away from Lebanon in the process), this country is pretty safe.
 Crime levels are relatively low and it’s one of the more stable Middle Eastern countries.

 - Get yourself a Lebanese sim card.
-They might be a little more expensive than you’re used to back home but they are definitely well worth it if you’re thinking of traveling to Lebanon by yourself.
-This allows you to keep in touch with people, call accommodation, restaurants, keep track of where you are on maps.
-You know, usual benefits of a phone.
+They might be a little more expensive than you’re used to back home but they are definitely well worth it if you’re thinking of travelling to Lebanon by yourself.
+This allows you to keep in touch with people, call accommodation, restaurants, and keep track of where you are on maps.
+You know, the usual benefits of a phone.

 - Use reputable hotels.
 Make sure you do your research and read reviews.
 Is the area sketchy?
 Are the staff awesome?
 Are the rooms gross?
 Is it secure?
 All that stuff.
 If it ticks all of your boxes then go ahead!